 Christine has been interested in working in women’s health for many years and developed an interest in providing support to both mothers and infants following a placement at the Alberta Children’s Hospital.
 When she discovered that Vida Health & Wellness was already providing this type of support, she knew she needed to train with Mercedes in breastfeeding support and pelvic health and was able to complete her final student placement at Vida Health and Wellness.

-Christine is currently pursuing advanced courses in pelvic health and chronic pain and will be expanding her skillset to work with people impacted by cancer and gastrointestinal diagnoses and treatment.
+Christine has taken advanced courses in pelvic health, chronic pain, cancer and gastrointestinal diagnoses and treatment.

 Christine is especially interested in the intersections of society, culture, belief and perspectives about the human body, health, and sexuality.
 She provides a safe space for people to learn about their bodies and health while seeking to understand and help them begin or get back to the activities that are meaningful to them.

 Outside her clinical roles, Christine is a watercolour artist, poet, enjoys tea with friends, and loves to walk the paths of Calgary and the surrounding area.

 Mercedes is a lifelong learner.
 She received a Bachelor of Kinesiology from the University of Calgary in 2008, a Master of Physical Therapy from the University of Western Ontario in 2010, a post-graduate certificate in pain management from the University of Alberta in 2014, and a Master of Health Management from McMaster University in 2018.

 Other professional development includes a certificate in sport physiotherapy, certificate in acupuncture, and advanced courses in pelvic health.
 Mercedes has advanced training to do pessary fittings for pelvic organ prolapse.
 Mercedes has extensive experience in physiotherapy for chronic pain and physiotherapy for athletes (recreational and high performance).